 Potential on-delivery charge if not IOSS-covered: ~£31

 A £31 charge on a £105 purchase is a 30% surcharge — in line with most mid-range EU VAT markets.
-The landed cost calculation for Latvia is straightforward, and the euro-denominated threshold means there are no currency fluctuation complications to manage.
+The landed cost calculation for Latvia is straightforward, and because Latvia prices in euros, checking a goods value against the €150 IOSS ceiling involves no exchange-rate guesswork.

 Riga as a Baltic logistics hub